jheyer159/jheyer159.github.io/_posts/2017-09-16-hydoponics.markdown

     alt: Microgreens
     title: Microgreens
 ---
-An exploration into sustainable living with plants and technology.
+An exploration into sustainable living with plants and technology

 This has been a journey of exploration with a desire to learn about plants and self sufficiency.
 Hydroponics came into my sphere of influence because of the dramatic reduction in water required to grow crops.
-This comes with its caveats, but it can't be denied that hydroponics uses less water to grow a plant.
+This comes with its caveats, but it can't be denied that hydroponic systems uses less water to grow a plant.

 This is the beginning of the hydroponic operation.
-A Raspberry Pi setup to monitor the air temp / humidity, water temp / ph, and send Infra Red signals to our AC power plugs for turning the fans and pumps on and off.
+A Raspberry Pi set up to monitor the air temp / humidity, water temp / ph, and send infrared signals to our AC power plugs for turning the fans and pumps on and off.

 ![Pi Environment Monitor](/assets/images/green/IMG_1448.JPG)
 ![Lettuce NFT](/assets/images/green/IMG_1456.JPG)